1995 San Diego Chargers season: Week 17: at New York Giants

 Humphries was knocked out of the game with a neck injury on the Chargers' second offensive series, by which time they were already trailing to a field goal.
 Gilbert replaced him for the rest of the game.
 Coleman fumbled a punt early in the 2nd quarter, leading to a Giants touchdown five plays later.
 The Chargers also benefitted from a fumbled punt later in the quarter, with Fletcher recovering at the New York 16-yard line to set up Carney's 30-yard field goal.
 The Giants used up most of the half's final seven minutes on a 13-play touchdown drive and led 17–3 at the interval.

 Seau recovered a fumble on the third play of the second half; Culver converted a 4th and 1 before Aaron Hayden scored two plays later.
 New York had a chance to add to their lead, but Brad Daluiso missed a 42-yard field goal.
 In the final quarter, Gilbert converted a 4th and 6 with a 13-yard completion to Martin and Culver ran in the game-tying touchdown on 4th and 2 from the 8.
 The Giants quickly moved into position to respond, but on 2nd and goal from the 12 Seau hit Dave Brown as he threw, and the ball looped up to be intercepted by Shaun Gayle at the 1 yard line; he returned it 99 yards for the go-ahead touchdown.
 Shortly afterwards, O'Neal forced a fumble, Bush recovered, and Carney clinched the win with a 45-yard field goal.
+By winning, San Diego clinched a wild card spot in the playoffs.

 Throughout the game, New York fans threw snowballs onto the field with such frequency that game officials threatened to stop play and award San Diego the victory.
-By winning, San Diego clinched a wild card spot in the playoffs.
+In the fourth quarter, Chargers equipment manager Sid Brooks was hit near his left eye by an ice ball.
+He collapsed and was unconscious for 30 seconds before being placed on a stretcher.